-105.3.4 A building permit for a single-family residential dwelling must be issued within 30 working days of application therefor unless unusual circumstances require a longer time for processing the application or unless the permit application fails to satisfy the Florida Building Code or the enforcing agency's laws or ordinances.
+105.3.4 A building permit for a single-family residential dwelling must be issued within 30 working days of application therefore unless unusual circumstances require a longer time for processing the application or unless the permit application fails to satisfy the Florida Building Code or the enforcing agency's laws or ordinances.

 105.3.5 Identification of minimum premium policy.
-Except as otherwise provided in Chapter 440, Florida Statutes, Workers' Compensation, every employer shall, as a condition to receiving a building permit, show proof that it has secured compensation for its employees as provided in Sections 440.10 and 440.38, Florida Statutes.
+Except as otherwise provided in Chapter 440, Florida Statutes, Workers' compensation, every employer shall, as a condition to receiving a building permit, show proof that it has secured compensation for its employees as provided in Sections 440.10 and 440.38, Florida Statutes.

-105.3.6 Asbestos removal.
-Moving, removal or disposal of asbestos-containing materials on a residential building where the owner occupies the building, the building is not for sale or lease, and the work is performed according to the owner-builder limitations provided in this paragraph.
+105.3.6 Asbestos removal contractor exemption.
+Refer to Section 105.9 for additional requirements.
+A licensed asbestos removal contractor is not required when moving, removal or disposal of asbestos-containing materials on a residential building where the owner occupies the building, the building is not for sale or lease, and the work is performed according to the owner-builder limitations provided in this paragraph and Chapter 489.103(7), Florida Statutes.
 To qualify for exemption under this paragraph, an owner must personally appear and sign the building permit application.
 The permitting agency shall provide the person with a disclosure statement in substantially the following form:

 Disclosure Statement: State law requires asbestos abatement to be done by licensed contractors.
 You have applied for a permit under an exemption to that law.
 The exemption allows you, as the owner of your property, to act as your own asbestos abatement contractor even though you do not have a license.
 You must supervise the construction yourself.
-You may move, remove or dispose of asbestos-containing materials on a residential building where you occupy the building and the building is not for sale or lease, or the building is a farm outbuilding on your property.
+You may move, remove or dispose of asbestos-containing materials on a residential building where you occupy the building and the building is not for sale or lease, or the building is a farm out building on your property.
 If you sell or lease such building within 1 year after the asbestos abatement is complete, the law will presume that you intended to sell or lease the property at the time the work was done, which is a violation of this exemption.
 You may not hire an unlicensed person as your contractor.
 Your work must be done according to all local, state and federal laws and regulations which apply to asbestos abatement projects.
-It is your responsibility to make sure that people employed by you have licenses required by state law and by county or municipal licensing ordinances.
+It is your responsibility to make sure that people employed by you have licenses required by state law and by county or municipal licensing